 Bus to Bilbao

 Almost all buses in Bilbao arrive at Estacion de Autobuses (Bus Station).
 This station is near Santimami /San Mamés station, offering easy access to the city via underground, tram, and overground rail connections.
-Buses from major Spanish cities like Barcelona and Madrid and international cities like Marseille and Paris arrive in Bilbao every day.
+Buses from major Spanish cities like Barcelona, Madrid, San Sebastian, and international cities like Marseille and Paris arrive in Bilbao every day.
 Alsa services most buses in the city.
 Other options include Eurolines, Iberobus, and Ouibus.

 Unravel one of the greatest treasures of the Basque Country.

 Explore the beauty of northern Spain by making Bilbao your location starting point.
 This industrial port city is outfitted with a combination of sensational natural landscapes and notable architectural works.
 Plus, it offers an esteemed dining experience and dynamic culture.
 Rest assured that your vacation in this northern Basque region will be unforgettable!